Alpha-CubeSat/power-budget-scripts/README.md

 # Power Budget Scripts

-Tools for power budget tests.
+Data collection and plotting tools for power budget tests.
+These can be repurposed to a general serial monitor scraper and plotting tool.

 To see which serial ports are active, run `python get_ports.py` in the terminal.